ipfs/ipfs-blog/src/_blog/dapps-ipfs.md

 - **Sub-resources** refer to resources loaded after the initial HTML of the page was loaded, like a JS, CSS, and image files files that are included in script tags of the initial HTML.
 These resources may be from the same or other origins (unless explicitly prohibited by the [Content security policy](https://web.dev/articles/csp) set by the server).
   **Verification:** Either by loading the top level CID from a local gateway and ensuring that sub-resources are also loaded from the local node by using relative path.
   Another way relies on a feature called [Subresource Integrity (SRI)](https://developer.mozilla.org/en-US/docs/Web/Security/Subresource_Integrity) that ensures the browser verifies the hash of `<script>` and `<link>` elements with the integrity attribute, however, this has limited utility for CIDs since the SHA256 hash matches the hash in the CID only if the resources were encoded with raw leaves and fit into a single IPFS Block; because [IPFS chunks files before hashing and may result in different hashes](https://docs.ipfs.tech/concepts/faq/#why-doesn-t-my-sha-hash-match-my-cid).
-  Another way, which is explored in more detail below is by abstracting much of the verification and fetching of CIDs into service workers, which allows you to intercept network requests and verify resources.
+  Another way, which is explored in more detail below, is to abstract much of the verification and fetching of CIDs into service workers, which allows you to intercept network requests and verify resources.
-- **Async data** refers to data that is fetched during asynchronously during the runtime of the app with the `fetch` API, e.g. JSON returned from an API.
+- **Async data** refers to data that is fetched asynchronously during the runtime of the app with the `fetch` API, e.g. JSON returned from an API.
-  **Verification:** possible by using Helia or one of the abstractions on top of Helia to fetch CIDs**.** Like sub-resources, this can be abstracted into in a service worker, so that the application code is just making fetch requests to relative path style gateways, e.g. `/ipfs/[CID]` in the app.
+  **Verification:** possible by using Helia or one of the abstractions on top of Helia to fetch CIDs.
+Like sub-resources, this can be abstracted into a service worker, so that the application code is just making fetch requests to relative path style gateways, e.g. `/ipfs/[CID]` in the app.

 ℹ️ **Today, Helia can fetch and verify async data and sub-resources.
 However, top-level verification without deeper browser integration remains an open engineering problem that the [IPFS Dapps working group](https://ipfs.fyi/dapps-wg) is working on.**

 ### Verified retrieval data with Helia

 Let’s look at a real-world example, and how you could add Helia (or another library) to add verification.
-The Uniswap frontend makes a bunch of trusted async fetch requests Cloudflare IPFS gateway without verifying the response.
+The Uniswap frontend makes a bunch of trusted async fetch requests to the Cloudflare IPFS gateway without verifying the response.

 One of them is to the following URL: `https://cloudflare-ipfs.com/ipns/tokens.uniswap.org` whose response is a JSON object of the tokens supported by Uniswap.
 This URL contains a [DNSlink](#dnslink) (which is covered in more detail below) to resolve to a CID.
 For the sake of simplicity, let's assume that we already have the resolved CID: `bafybeia5ci747h54m2ybc4rf6yqdtm6nzdisxv57pk66fgubjsnnja6wq4`.

-The code for for fetching this token list JSON from a trusted gateway looks along the lines of :
+The code for fetching this token list JSON from a trusted gateway looks along the lines of :

 ```jsx
 const fetchJsonFromGateway = async (url) => {